 Maintenance work is discussed with landowners

 We know property owners near our facilities will have questions about vegetation management and it is our goal to provide opportunities to discuss our plans before our forestry contractors arrive for scheduled work.
 Typically we notify landowners by mail in advance and provide a description of our plans, the reason for the work, time frame and contact information for a designated ATC representative.
 We aim to provide ample time for the property owner to identify and make arrangements to relocate trees or bushes if they can be moved safely.

 Vegetation that is likely to re-sprout after cutting may be treated with herbicides to inhibit re-growth.
-Herbicides are generally used only with landowner permission.
 Years of experience and study by the utility industry have demonstrated that one of the most efficient and effective ways to keep rights-of-way clear of unwanted trees and brush is through the careful and selective use of herbicides.
-Herbicides are often used following clearing and mowing to control re-growth of unwanted and incompatible vegetation, and will not affect grasses and other non-woody species.
-In many cases, the vegetation removed from dense woody areas is not desirable native vegetation, but invasive woody plants like buckthorn and honeysuckle.
+Herbicides are often used following clearing and mowing to control re-growth of unwanted, incompatible vegetation, and will not affect grasses and other non-woody species.
+In many cases, the vegetation removed from dense areas is not desirable native vegetation, but invasive plants like buckthorn and honeysuckle.
 These fast-growing plants not only hinder crew access to the transmission facilities, but choke out and compete with native grasses and plants for nutrients, sunlight and water.
-Eliminating invasive and unwanted woody vegetation in the corridor promotes the growth of native grasses, low-growing shrubs and other native ground cover that birds, deer and small animals prefer.
+Eliminating incompatible vegetation in the corridor promotes the growth of native grasses, low-growing shrubs and other native ground cover that birds, deer and small animals prefer.

 Low-growing vegetation is compatible with power lines